Romashka12/Object_Detection/README.md

 For training steps, see scripts/training/Training_cleaned.ipynb

-# SSD
+# EfficientDet

-Single shot detection model utilises a fully convolutional approach without the region proposal stage.
+EfficientDet uses the architecture calles Single shot detection model.
+Single shot detection model utilises a fully convolutional approach without the region proposal stage, as in Faster RCNN.
 SSD has two components a backbone and a SSD head.
 Backbone is trained by classification algortihm and SSD layers are stacked on top of it.

 Note that the repository is still "Work in progress"